the-vansh/Data_Leakage_Detection/README.md

 2. Create the necessary tables in the MySQL database:
    - `emp`: User information table.
    - `filedata`: File information table.
-   - `filetransfer`: File transfer information table.
+   - `Receivefile`: Inforamtion of received file.
-   - `fileid`: File ID table.
+   - `Sendfile`:Inforamtion of sent file

 ## Libraries Used